ngurah-bagus-trisna/ngurah-bagus-trisna/README.md

 ## My Skills

-I have experience in cloud computing, Kubernetes administration, Linux administration, Docker, basic OpenStack knowledge, networking, monitoring using Grafana, Prometheus, Loki, Blackbox, troubleshooting, management of KVM (Kernel-Based Virtual Machine), and continuous learning and skill development.
+I have experience in cloud computing, Kubernetes administration, Linux administration, Docker, basic OpenStack knowledge, networking, monitoring using Grafana, Prometheus, Loki, Blackbox, troubleshooting, management of KVM (Kernel-Based Virtual Machine), continuous learning and skill development.

 ## Get in Touch
 If you have any questions or just want to chat about technology, feel free to reach out to me at [instagram](https://www.instagram.com/ngurah_bagus_trisna/).
 You can also find me on [LinkedIn](https://www.linkedin.com/in/ngurah-bagus-trisna/).
 Thanks for visiting my GitHub profile!